ejgallego/coq-lsp/CONTRIBUTING.md

 `coq-lsp` is released using `dune-release tag` + `dune-release`.

-The checklist for the release as of today is:
+The checklist for the release as of today is the following:

 ### Client: